changsongyang/cncf-cks/minimize_microservice_vulnerabilities/security_context.md

   containers:
   - name: nginx
     image: nginx
-# Container-level: Only applies to this container
+# Container-level: Only applies to this container (pod-level override)
 +    securityContext:
 +      runAsUser: 2000
 +      # more settings as key:value pair